Sea Mar FAQ

 INFORMED BY LOPEZ VIEWS AND VALUES

 Operating more than 90 community-based clinics, Sea Mar has a 48-year history of delivering quality primary health care to diverse communities in Washington State.
-Many Sea Mar clinics are located in small communities and rural areas.
+Many Sea Mar clinics are located in small communities and rural areas, including eight Skagit clinics in Mount Vernon, Anacortes and Concrete.
+Sea Mar is a Federally Qualified Health Center, which will enable the Lopez Medical clinic to receive additional federal funding.

 Sea Mar has many clinics operating in small communities and rural areas.
 A few examples in Northwest Washington include: